Speed Secrets Podcast

 Conversations (& Tips) to Help You Drive Better

 The Speed Secrets Podcast is all about high performance and race driving.
-In it, Ross Bentley has conversations with guests, resulting in tips, advice, and inspiration you can take to the track.
+In it, I have conversations with guests, resulting in tips, advice, and inspiration you can take to the track.

 Guests include drivers of all levels and types, engineers, coaches and instructors, safety experts, race officials, HPDE event organizers, and anyone else who can help you drive better and have more fun.